intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Other relevant examples of insufficient partitioning include TLS Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}}
 and VPNs.
-ECH use cryptographic protection (encryption) to hide information from unauthorized parties, but both clients and servers (two entities) can link user-specific data to user-specific identity (IP address).
+ECH use cryptographic protection (encryption) to hide information from unauthorized parties, but both clients and servers (two entities) can link user-specific data to user-specific identifier (IP address).
-Similarly, while VPNs hide identity from end servers, the VPN server has still can see the identity of both the client and server.
+Similarly, while VPNs hide identifiers from end servers, the VPN server can still see the identifiers of both the client and server.
 Applying privacy partitioning would advocate for at least two additional entities to avoid revealing both identity (who) and user actions (what) from each involved party.